department-stockholm/aws-signature-v4/README.md

 ### createPresignedS3URL(name[, options])

-Returns a [query-signed AWS URL](sign-query-docs) with some S3 service specifics.
+Returns a [query-signed AWS URL][sign-query-docs] with some S3 service specifics.

 Options may be any of [createPresignedURL](#createpresignedurlmethod-host-path-service-payload-options)s options plus: